PeterCamilleri/format_engine/README.md

  Variable("%S", ["-5", "2"]),
  Literal("!")]
 ```
-Where literals are processed as themselves.
-If that literal ends with a space,
+Where literals are processed as themselves, except:
+* If that literal ends with a space, that space will parse zero or more spaces.
+When formatting, the trailing space is just another space.
+* A %% will be treated as a single % sign.
+* A backslash character will take the character that follows as a literal
+character.
+Thus \\% is equivalent to %%.

-that space will match zero or more spaces.
-Variables are executed by looking
+Variables are executed by looking up the format string (without the width or
-up the format string in the library and executing the corresponding block.
+precision fields) in the library and executing the corresponding block.

 **Note:** If a format string does not correspond to an entry in the library,
 an exception occurs.